A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Methodology

 \section{Methodology}

-\figref{overview_method} depicts the framework that illustrates our analytical methodology.
-This study addresses three research questions (RQs): \begin{itemize} \item RQ1: What governance taxonomy can we use to analyze the governance issue? \item RQ2: What are the common governance issues in DeFi applications? \item RQ3: How closely do DeFi application developers follow the guidelines specified in whitepapers during application development? \end{itemize}
+\figref{overview_method} depicts the process that illustrates our analytical methodology and our three research questions in the different stages: \begin{itemize} \item RQ1: What governance taxonomy can we use to analyze the governance issue? \item RQ2: What are the common governance issues in DeFi applications? \item RQ3: How closely do DeFi application developers follow the guidelines specified in whitepapers during application development? \end{itemize}

-Initially, we familiarize ourselves with the concept of governance as defined in academic literature and industry blogs, with the objective of developing a governance taxonomy that will guide our analysis (RQ1).
-We also collect audit reports and analyze governance concerns from the perspective of our constructed governance taxonomy (RQ2).
-The design and implementation of DeFi governance is governed by the DeFi development team.
-The terms defined in the whitepaper are commitments to the investors or normal users and the informative whitepaper works as an effective media to gain the trust from the users.
-The failure to fulfill the commitments made in the whitepaper can have a significant impact on users.
-The purpose of RQ3 is to determine the degree to which the development teams adhere to their proposed designs as documented in the whitepapers.
+In our initial phase, we delve into the concept of DeFi governance as it is elucidated in academic literature and industry blogs.
+Our aim here is to develop a comprehensive governance taxonomy, a crucial framework that will underpin our entire analysis that guides us review the governance issues~(RQ1).
+Moving forward, we collect and scrutinize audit reports, employing our newly established governance taxonomy to dissect and understand governance issues in DeFi applications~(RQ2).
+A significant aspect of our study revolves around the role of DeFi development teams in designing and implementing governance mechanisms.
+Here, we examine the commitments outlined in whitepapers, recognizing these documents as not only informative tools but also as mediums through which trust is established with investors and users.
+Consequently, we also focus on assessing the extent to which development teams adhere to their designs and promises as articulated in their whitepapers~(RQ3).